t41372/Open-LLM-VTuber/README.md

 ### Regarding sample rates

-You can assume that the sample rate is 16000 thorughout this project.
+You can assume that the sample rate is 16000 throughout this project.

 ### Add support for new TTS providers
 1. Implement `TTSInterface` defined in `tts/tts_interface.py`.